 Guided tours: Most camps provide walking tours accompanied by experienced tour guides who explain the history of the camp and some of the lives behind it.

-Reflection and silence: Im is common to expect and remain silent during your visit.
-There is virtually a-cultural tradition of silence within some spaces to respect those who perished within those lands.
+Reflection and silence: It is common to expect and remain silent during your visit.
+There is a virtual a-cultural tradition of silence within some spaces to respect those who perished within those lands.

 After Your Visit

-But once out of the concentration camp, one should be advised to take sometime in order to contemplate.
-Reflect on how you feel about it and discuss it to others and what new knowledge you have gained.
+But once out of the concentration camp, one should be advised to take some time to contemplate.
+Reflect on how you feel about it and discuss it to others, and what new knowledge you have gained.
 You may not want to stop your education on the holocaust and other general topics of human rights and acceptance.

 Activities in Support of Holocaust Education

-There are many organizations and institutions which focus on transmitting the memory of the Holocaust and making it to the future generations.
-If you can donate money to these organizations or volunteer your time and energy, so much the better: these organisations are working to fight anti-Semitism, racism, and intolerance.
+Many organizations and institutions focus on transmitting the memory of the Holocaust and making it to future generations.
+If you can donate money to these organizations or volunteer your time and energy, so much the better: these organizations are working to fight anti-Semitism, racism, and intolerance.